JoseDev184/html-css-project/README.md

 !!!
 still working on the  project with  Udemy i  already have some classes and community to meet!!!!! utility class to central text utilities classes to set specific classes to called by unique classes!!!!!!

+2 weeks before the project I made a commitment to myself to doing every day at least 20 minutes